 You can also add pauses just before you deliver a key statement and after a major point when you want to emphasize what you just said.
-To overcome talking too fast, consider adding frequent short pauses when you're talking about a topic that you know well: There may be a tendency to race through the material.
-This is especially important when talking to a non-expert or mixed audience.
+To overcome talking too fast, consider adding frequent short pauses when talking about a topic that you know well: There may be a tendency to race through the material, and this is especially important when talking to a non-expert or mixed audience.

-When using pauses a part of your presentation style, try including pre-planned pauses in your script and rehearse as part of your practice.
+When using pauses as a part of your presentation style, try including pre-planned pauses in your script and rehearse as part of your practice.

-2. Watch out for lists.
+Watch out for lists.

-If you're enumerating a list of items that the audience is familiar with but that need to be mentioned, it's okay to speed through them.
+If you're enumerating a list of items that the audience is familiar with but need to be mentioned, it's okay to speed through them.

-But if you're listing items that are complex or new to the audience, it helps to add deliberate pauses after each item in the list.
+In this case, it helps to add deliberate pauses after each item in the list.
 Better still, you can number each item to help you slow down so that the audience can grasp your message.
 Consider speaking in shorter sentences as well.

-Take this statement for instance: "We offer an algorithm to decipher social messages, cloud-based software to scan documents and state-of-the-art search functionality that helps find relevant information quickly."
+Take this statement, for instance: "We offer an algorithm to decipher social messages, cloud-based software to scan documents and state-of-the-art search functionality that helps find relevant information quickly."

 Instead, consider saying this: "The first feature we offer is an algorithm to decipher social messages."
 SHORT PAUSE.
 "The second feature is cloud-based software to scan documents."
 SHORT PAUSE.
 "The third item is state-of-the-art search functionality.
 This helps you find relevant information quickly."
 LONG PAUSE.
 See how this can slow down your rate of speech?

-3. Connect with the audience.
+Connect with the audience.

-4. Use a pacing and timing device.
+Consider using a pacing and timing device.